simpleinjector/Documentation/source/diagnostics.rst

                 from result in results
                 select result.Description));
     }

 Instead of interacting with the Diagnostic API directly, you can force the container to fail fast during verification in case one of the more severe warnings is detected:

 .. code-block:: c#

     var container = Bootstrapper.GetInitializedContainer();

-	container.Verify(VerificationOption.VerifyAndDiagnose);
+    container.Verify();

-When calling *Verify(VerificationOption.VerifyAndDiagnose)*, the container will check for the warning types that are most likely to cause bugs in your application.
+A call to *Verify()* defaults to *Verify(VerificationOption.VerifyAndDiagnose)*.
+When called, the container will check for the warning types that are most likely to cause bugs in your application.
 By calling this overload during application startup, or inside an integration test, you'll keep the feedback cycle as short as possible, and you'll get notified about possible bugs that otherwise might have stayed undetected for much too long.

 Suppressing warnings
 ====================